Subscribe for our FREE 30 minute meals book!

 Savory Quinoa Breakfast Bowl

 Light, refreshing, and packed with protein, this quinoa breakfast bowl is a simple breakfast that is perfect for meal prep!
-It’s loaded with fluffy quinoa, sautéed kale, creamy avocado, dairy free pesto and the perfect soft boiled egg.
+It’s loaded with fluffy quinoa, sautéed kale, creamy avocado, dairy free pesto and the perfect soft boiled eggs.

-Cook Time: 15 minutes
+Cook: 15 minutes mins

-Servings: 2 servings
+2

 Ingredients